 onAppOpenAttributionAPI for deep link logic execution.

-Step 3: Configuring link for email campaigns
+Step 3: Configure links for your email campaigns

 - Create a OneLink template for your email campaigns.

-Create Branded link.
+Create a Branded Domain.

 Creating emails and testing links